 Think about your high school guidance counselor.
 What did they do?
 It’s more than just give you your report card or see you every so often.
 Their job is to help you plan for your future; life after senior year.
 For some people, that includes college.
 They’re supposed to listen to your thoughts, goals, ideas, and use that conversation to push you in the right direction.
 In that instance, they can be a big help and a great resource.
-In the same way, admissions officers are there to answer any questions you may have about their college/university.
-In this article we’re going to break down why speaking with admissions officers is more important than you might think.
+Similarly, admissions officers are there to answer any questions you may have about their college/university.
+In this article, we’re going to break down why speaking with admissions officers is more important than you might think.
 Here are some important reasons why you should interview with an admissions officer in person.

 An admission officer will provide you with information you may not have